GPS in a Nutshell

 been, find a specific point or trailhead, or save the location of your favorite

 spots.
-The possibilities are endless, and the units are inexpensive,
+The possibilities are endless, and the units are very affordable, so it is strange that some trail riders

-them.
-One reason might be that until you use a GPS unit on
+still don't use them.
+One reason might be that until you

-a trail ride, you may not realize how useful they can
+use a GPS unit on a trail ride, you may not realize how

-could be that until RiderPlanet USA came along, nobody had really marked and
+frequent.
+Another reason could be that until RiderPlanet USA came

-collected many GPS points of any interest to off-road
+along, nobody had really marked and collected many GPS points of any interest to

-more, see more, and get more out of your next trip.
+opportunity to do more, see more, and get more out of your next trip.

 GPS Basics